Bank Of America’s Andy Sieg Is Joining Citi As Head Of Global Wealth

 What Does Statistics Says About The Same?

-Citigroup CEO Jane Fraser announced Sieg's appointment, emphasising the importance of growing the bank's wealth management business as a core pillar of its strategy.
+The appointment of Sieg was announced by Citigroup CEO Jane Fraser, who emphasized the significance of strengthening the bank's wealth management division as a key tenet of its strategy.

 During his six-year tenure as President of Merrill Lynch Wealth Management, Sieg oversaw significant growth in the bank's wealth management business.
 In 2021: